Which Home Security System?

-If you are a DIY enthusiast, notice I said enthusiast and not expert, there are some self-install DIY alarm options for you.
-We will look at DIY alarms in more detail but for now, bear in mind they exist, are simple to install and can save you a lot of money.
+If you're a DIY enthusiast (notice I said enthusiast and not expert), there are some self-install DIY alarm options for you.
+We will look at DIY alarms in more detail – but for now bear in mind they exist, are simple to install and can save you money.

 However, if you require an alarm system which is connected to the police, you will need to opt for a professional installation by an alarm company regulated by an independent body, such as the NSI or SSAIB.
-More details on monitored alarms coming up.
+More details on monitored alarms here.

-A professional alarm installation will begin with an on-site survey carried out by a surveyor from your chosen alarm company(s).
+A professional alarm installation should always begin with a site survey carried out by a surveyor from your chosen alarm companies.
 The surveyor will assess your security vulnerabilities and design a home security system to meet with your exact requirements.
-The site survey is free of charge and will form the basis of a quotation.
+The site survey is free of charge, takes around 30 minutes and will form the basis of a quotation.

-I would recommend getting at least 3 quotes from regulated alarm companies to give you a fair price comparison.
+We would recommend getting 2 or 3 quotes from regulated alarm companies to give you a fair price comparison.
+We can help with that.

 National or Local Alarm Company